p-reznick/blog/public/data/files/localstorage.md

 # Working with local storage
 These notes draw on <a target="_blank" href="https://launchschool.com/">Launch School's</a> course materials and <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">MDN's documentation</a>.

-HTML 5 introduced two new properties on `Window`: `localStorage` and `sessionStorage`.
-Each of these are JavaScript objects that hold property value pairs.
-Ciritically, they allow for semi-permanent or permanent data-storage on the client side.
+HTML 5 introduced two new properties on `Window`: `localStorage` and `sessionStorage`, each of which provides an interface for interacting with a <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Storage">`Storage` object</a> behind the scenes.
+This storage object allows for semi-permanent or permanent data storage on the client side, but is only accessible through the `localStorage` and `sessionStorage` properties.

 `sessionStorage` holds property/value pairs for the duration of the session, that is, until the tab or window is closed, while `localStorage` persists across sessions until explicitly removed.

-These properties differ from the older form of client-side storage, cookies, in that the latter originate on the server-side and are used explicitly to facilitate stateful web applications.
-In keeping with this, cookies are automatically sent to the server when the user is located on a given domain.  `localStorage` and `sessionStorage`, however, aren't tied to any particular application and originate on the client-side.
-Thus they are present across all domains, and their data isn't accessed, modified, or sent to the server unless explicitly told to do so.
+The storage made possible by these properties differs from the older form of client-side storage, cookies, in that the latter originate on the server-side and are used explicitly to simulate stateful web applications in exchanges between the client and the server.
+In keeping with this, cookies are automatically sent to the server when the user is located on a given domain.  `localStorage` and `sessionStorage`, however, originate on the client-side, and their data isn't accessed, modified, or sent to the server unless they are explicitly told to do so.
+In other words, `localStorage` and `sessionStorage` allow for the creation of truly stateful web applications on the client side, while cookies are used to simulate state across network requests.
+In addition, `localStorage` can hold up to 5mb of date, while cookies are limited to about 4kb.

 ## Using localStorage
-Although `localStorage` can be treated as a simple object and accessed and modified using property syntax, it is better to use the getter and setter methods below for security and readability reasons:
+Although `localStorage` can be treated syntactically as a simple object and accessed and modified using property syntax, it's better to use the getter (`getItem(key)`) and setter `(setItem(key, value))` methods below for security and readability reasons:

 ```javascript
 localStorage.setItem("name", "Kylo Ren");